 One of the coolest parts of this ride is that its storyline is linked to attractions in several other Disney parks, through the made-up characters of the “Society of Explorers and Adventurers,” originally created for the parks in Tokyo.
 The ride also features a soundtrack by Danny Elfman, who composed the music in Nightmare Before Christmas and even the Simpsons theme song.

 Our other favorite ride in the park had to be the Big Grizzly Mountain Runaway Mine Carts in Grizzly Gulch.
 Along with Mystic Manor, this rollercoaster really sets the bar for Disney parks.
-I don’t want to give away too much, because there’s lots of great surprises in this ride.
+I don’t want to give away too much, because there are a lot of great surprises in this ride.
 But I think others who have experienced it would agree that it’s like Expedition Everest mixed with Big Thunder Mountain and the Country Bears.
 It’s the perfect combination of speed, thrills, and adorable animatronics.

 Thanks to the lack of crowds throughout the entire park we were able to go on both of these rides about five times each.
 Hong Kong Disneyland is known for being the least crowded of all Disney Parks, making it one of the best to visit.